arduino/help-center-content/content/Hardware Support/Generic/Check-the-WiFiNINA-firmware-version.md

 id: 9359374546332
 ---

-Learn how to check the wireless firmware version for boards with NINA Wi-Fi module.
+Learn how to check the wireless firmware version for boards using the WiFiNINA library (NINA Wi-Fi modules).

 Boards that use the WiFiNINA library: